manuGil/GitCoDev/gitcodev/curriculum.md

 * Unix Shell.
 * Git.
-* GitHub account, or account on similar platform.
+* GitHub account or account on a similar platform.
-* A laptop with administrative privileges  running Mac, Linux or Windows operating system.
+* A laptop with administrative privileges running MacOS, Linux or Windows.

+(course-units)=
 ## Course Units

-This course is organized into lessons, episodos and topic.
-The course consist of **Lessons**.
-Each Lesson is further divided into **Episodes**, and then into **Topics**.
-The order in which lessons, episodes and topic is organized is the result of extensive descussions on the best way to develiver the course to an audience with little to intermediate previous experience and knowldege, and the experience gather from delivering the course to two groups of mostly PhD cantidates.
+This course is organised into lessons, episodes and topics.
+The course consists of **Lessons**.
+Each Lesson is divided into **Episodes** and then into **Topics**.
+The order in which lessons, episodes and topic is organised is the result of extensive discussions on the best way to deliver the course to an audience with little to intermediate previous experience and knowledge and the experience gathered from providing the course to two groups of mostly PhD candidates.

 ### Lesson 1: Fundamental Operations with Git

 **Learning Objectives:**
 - Understand the basics of version control.
-- Use Git for creatig repositories and commit changes.
+- Use Git to create repositories and commit changes.
 - Apply Git operations to track, reverse and delete changes in working documents.
-- Organize tracked changes in the Git history.
+- Organise tracked changes in the Git history.

 <details>
 <summary>